awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 ## Using a Multi\-Region Access Point policy<a name="use-mrap-policy"></a>

-The following example Multi\-Region Access Point policy grants an AWS Identity and Access Management \(IAM\) user access to list and download files from your Multi\-Region Access Point\.
+The following example Multi\-Region Access Point policy grants an IAM user access to list and download files from your Multi\-Region Access Point\.
 To use this example policy, replace the `user input placeholders` with your own information\.

 ```
  {